Children's Immunisation Schedule

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.
 Please see the 'Non-NHS Charges' section for details of our fees.

-There is currently a national shortage of yellow fever, Hepatitis B and Typhoid vaccines and the manufacturers prefer to supply private travel clinics rather than GP Surgeries.
+There is currently a national shortage of Hepatitis B and Typhoid vaccines and the manufacturers prefer to supply private travel clinics rather than GP Surgeries.
 Therefore we may not be able to fulfil your vaccine requirements before you travel and in the case of yellow fever vaccination and certification this may result in you not being able to travel to your chosen destination.

 Travel Health Questionnaire